 What is a Roth IRA conversion and how can it be requested?

 A Roth IRA conversion is the process of moving assets from a Traditional, Rollover, SEP, or SIMPLE IRA to a Roth IRA.
 The account owner can convert all or a portion of their IRA.
-If the account owner is converting a SIMPLE IRA, the account owner should be aware that a SIMPLE IRA cannot be converted to a Roth IRA during the 2 year period beginning on the date on which the account owner first participated in any SIMPLE IRA plan maintained by their employer.
+If the account owner is considering converting a SIMPLE IRA, the account owner should be aware that a SIMPLE IRA cannot be converted to a Roth IRA during the 2 year period beginning on the date on which the account owner first participated in any SIMPLE IRA plan maintained by their employer.
 The deadline to complete a Roth IRA conversion is December 31 of each year.
 Please note: The recharacterization of Roth Conversions is no longer permitted due to the Tax Cut and Jobs Act.
 Read more if you are thinking about a Roth IRA conversion.
 For questions specific to your situation, please speak to your tax advisor.
 A Roth IRA conversion can be requested by using the online Roth IRA Conversion Request Form.